hidayalab/hidayadesk/README.md

 This will create a `dist` directory with the production-ready files.

+## Running with Docker

+You can also run FaithNotes using Docker.
+This is a convenient way to run the application in a containerized environment without needing to install Node.js or other dependencies on your local machine.

+1.  **Build the Docker image:**
+    ```bash
+    docker build -t faithnotes .
+    ```
+2.  **Run the Docker container:**
+    ```bash
+    docker run -p 8080:80 faithnotes
+    ```
+    The application will be available at `http://localhost:8080`.

 ## Contributing

 We welcome contributions from the community!
 If you'd like to contribute to FaithNotes, please follow these guidelines: